The Coronavirus Pandemic (COVID-19) has caused tremendous loss to not only people’s health, but the majority of industries worldwide.

 Alright.
 Now I’d like to hear your thought

-There you have it: my 3-step process for importing face masks from China.
+There you have it: my 3-step process to import face mask from China.

 Now I’d like to hear what you have to say: